novelt/building-aggregation-tool/README.md

 # Building aggregation rules

 Buildings will be put in the same settlement if their extents intersect.
-This is equivalent to the extents having a horizonal and/or vertical distance of <= the grouping distance.
+This is equivalent to the extents having a horizontal and/or vertical distance of <= the grouping distance.
 This is controlled by the parameter group-distance, and defaults to 0.000833, which is roughly 70 to 90 meters, depending on the proximity to the equator.
 Once the buildings are grouped, they are all buffered by 50 meters (can be overridden by the command line argument --buffer-meters).
 This explains why the resulting multipolygon may have multiple polygons.
 All polygons are then unioned/dissolved.
 Finally, any inner rings caused by open areas, such as parks or sports fields,  are filled within a settled area.
 Those polygons are then classified, as described below.

 # Classification rules